Earn 1 Credit for Technique Module toward

 Describe two active imagination techniques that could be used in clinical practice with the bereaved.

-Note: Attendance of the live training session confers credit of 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Art-Assisted Grief Therapy.
+Note: Completion of this program and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Art-Assisted Grief Therapy.

 A PDF copy of the presentation slides;